The Paycheque That Buys the Market

 "At the margin" is a phrase used in markets to describe something simple: prices are set by the next buyer, not the average one.
 The marginal buyer is not necessarily the largest pool of capital in the world.
 It is the buyer who shows up, reliably, when bids and offers meet.
 Change that buyer, or change how reliably they appear, and you can change market behaviour without changing the story people tell themselves.

 There are two kinds of marginal buyer worth distinguishing.
 The trading marginal buyer sets prices on the day through liquidity, positioning, and market structure: visible, discussed, modelled.
 The allocation marginal buyer is slower, easier to miss, and far more powerful over months and years, because it supplies persistent net risk-bearing capacity.
 Superannuation flows are the allocation marginal buyer for Australian-listed assets.
-For global exposure, where the largest funds now hold forty to sixty per cent of growth assets internationally, the mechanism is less direct.
-The marginal buyer becomes global, and the chain runs through different pipes.
+For global exposure, where the largest funds now hold forty to sixty per cent of growth assets internationally, the mechanism runs through different pipes.
 What follows is most legible for the domestic market, where the paycheque-to-price link is unusually clear.

-Patience, in this context, is not a temperament.
-It is a structural condition: the ability to hold a long-duration, illiquid, or contrarian position without forced exit, because the portfolio has the background support to wait for a thesis to be proven out.
+Patience, in this context, is a structural condition: the ability to hold a long-duration, illiquid, or contrarian position without forced exit, because the portfolio has the background support to wait for a thesis to resolve.
 When the allocation marginal buyer is steady and diverse, patience is cheap.
-When it becomes variable or concentrated, patience becomes a premium — one the portfolio must fund from somewhere else.
+When it becomes variable or concentrated, patience becomes a premium.
+A portfolio that cannot fund that premium from somewhere else is forced to make decisions it would not otherwise choose.

 APRA’s annual superannuation statistics for 2024–25 give the throughput plainly.
 Total contributions: A$209.4 billion.
 Benefit payments: A$132.2 billion.
 Net contribution flows: A$70.9 billion.
 Those are not decorative figures.
 They are the throughput of a machine that quietly converts wages into markets.